Brief History of Scheduling

-This paper tracks the development of scheduling systems (with a particular focus on Micro Planner and Primavera) and looks at the way the evolving technology has changed the way projects are scheduled and managed.
+This paper tracks the development of scheduling from the emergence of 'bar charts' at the end of the 18th Century through to present times (with a particular focus on Micro Planner and Primavera) and looks at the way the evolving technology has changed the way projects are scheduled and managed.

 Appendix A and B added post presentation based on additional information received.